fullsizemalt/ersen-monorepo/README.md

-# DAEMON 2.0 - Modular Widget Hub
+# Ersen - Modular Widget Hub

 > **For Next Agent**: This is a clean refactor of DAEMON (original in `../DAEMON`).
 We're building a monetized, modular widget platform with subscription tiers.